Use the General page of the Settings/Preferences dialog to configure the editor behaviour and customize its view.

 Select this checkbox to have PhpStorm automatically add an empty line in the end of a file during the save procedure.

-Highlight modified lines in gutter
+Highlight modified lines in the gutter

 Select this checkbox if you want added/modified lines to be highlighted with a color stripe in the left editor gutter.

-Different color for lines with whitespace-only modifications
+Highlight lines with whitespace-only modifications with a different color

 This option only becomes available if the Highlight modified lines in gutter option is enabled.

 Select this checkbox if you want lines where only whitespaces were added/removed to be highlighted with a different color from lines with more significant modifications.